uw-nexus/nexus-be/README.md

 npm install
 ```

 Define your environment variables in a `.env` file, in KEY=VALUE format.
+If deploying to GAE, you can write them in your app.yaml instead.

 | ENV                  | Default               | Description                           |
 | -------------------- | --------------------- | ------------------------------------- |